Definition of

 Fuel

-Biogas is a gas obtained through the decomposition of organic waste.
+Biogas is a gas obtained by decomposing organic waste.

-Biogas is the gas obtained from the decomposition of organic waste anaerobically (that is, without oxygen).
-This process is carried out by bacteria.
+Biogas is the gas that is obtained from the decomposition of organic waste by anaerobia (that is, without oxygen).
+This process is developed by bacteria.

 Biogas, therefore, is a fuel generated by the degradation of organic substances .
-The anaerobic decomposition carried out by microorganisms allows the production of biofuel with the treatment of biodegradable waste.
-The process effluents, on the other hand, serve as fertilizer .
+The anaerobic decomposition performed by microorganisms allows biofuel to be produced with the treatment of biodegradable waste.
+The effluents of the process, on the other hand, serve as fertilizer .

 Methane and carbon dioxide are the main constituents of biogas, which also has nitrogen , hydrogen and other elements.
-With biogas you can generate energy used by boilers, stoves, ovens and other devices, and it is even possible to produce electricity using a generator.
+With biogas you can generate the energy that boilers, stoves, ovens and other devices use, and it is even possible to produce electricity through a generator.

 Biogas and biodigesters

-The system that takes advantage of the digestion of bacteria found in manure for the generation of biogas and fertilizer is called biodigester .
-In its simplest format, a biodigester is a container known as a reactor , where the organic substances that will ferment are stored.
-In the reactor, which is impermeable and hermetically closed, plant waste and animal excrement can be included so that, with anaerobic fermentation, biogas and fertilizer are generated.
+The system that performs a digestion of the bacteria found in the manure for the generation of biogas and fertilizer is called biodigester .
+In its simplest format, a biodigester is a container known as reactor , where organic substances that will ferment are stored.
+In the reactor, which is waterproof and closes airtight, waste from plants and animal droppings can be included so that, with anaerobic fermentation, biogas and fertilizer are generated.

 The construction of a biodigester is very simple and economical.
-That is why in rural regions of Latin America the development of these reactors is promoted to obtain biogas, whose combustion generates little smoke.
-Farmers, in this way, can produce their own energy at a reduced cost.
+That is why in rural regions of Latin America, the development of these reactors is promoted to obtain biogas, whose combustion generates little smoke.
+Peasants, in this way, can produce their own energy at a reduced cost.

 Vegetables